Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-system-tables-eat-my-disk.md

 ---
 > **Note 1:** System database stores virtual tables (**parts**, **tables,** **columns, etc.**) and \***_log** tables.
 >
 > Virtual tables do not persist on disk.
-They reflect ClickHouse memory (c++ structures).
+They reflect ClickHouse® memory (c++ structures).
 They cannot be changed or removed.
 >
 > Log tables are named with postfix \***_log** and have the MergeTree engine.
 ClickHouse does not use information stored in these tables, this data is for you only.
 >